danilovmy/spotter/README.md

         ✓ PUT /authors/:id - Update an existing author (protected).
         ✓ DELETE /authors/:id - Delete an author (protected).

-2. Authentication:
+✓ 2.
+Authentication:
     ✓ Use JWT for user authentication.
     ✓ Implement registration (POST /register) and login (POST /login) endpoints.
     ✓ Protect endpoints for creating, updating, and deleting books/authors.

-3. Database Schema:
+✓ 3.
+Database Schema:
 	✓ Design a relational database schema with tables for books,        authors, users and any other model you need.

-4. Search Functionality:
+✓ 4.
+Search Functionality:
-	*Implement search functionality to find books by title or author name (GET /books?search=query).
+	✓ Implement search functionality to find books by title or author name (GET /books?search=query).

 5. Recommendation System
 Now that you have built your library models and allow the user to lookup any book, it is time to build a "suggested books" endpoint.
-	*User can add/remove a book from their favorites list *As a user marks a favorite book, the system should provide the user with a list of 5 recommended titles.
+	✓ User can add/remove a book from their favorites list ✓ As a user marks a favorite book, the system should provide the user with a list of 5 recommended titles.
     *You are welcome to use a similarity algorithm for determining recommended titles.
     *Each new favorites addition should recommend titles that are similar to the entire favorites list.
-    *Max of 20 favorite book titles.
+    ✓ Max of 20 favorite book titles.
     *Endpoint should return favorites in less than 1 second.